 Speaking of giving kids phones, I know that’s a hot topic.
 And, just recently, I’ve discovered one other reason to love Ting.

-Kid friendly phones – that are also watches.
-These watch-phones can make and receive calls and have GPS.
+Kid friendly phones.
+Ting has a variety of options – from old-school flip phones to kid-proof tablets and more.
+They can each make and receive calls and have GPS.
 My oldest boy has started carpooling to soccer practices, and it’s triggered both of our anxiety about him being stuck somewhere alone.
 I mean, he’s six.
 So we just ordered him one of those watches, and he’s super excited that he’ll have a way to contact me if he needs it.

 Other providers have similar devices.
 But Ting is the only provider that doesn’t require an existing account to snag one of these.
 Only need one of these for a kid?
 Or an elderly parent?
 Great.
 Set them up on their own account.
 And, it’s all online and easy to use.